gdesio75/cp4i-eu-bootcamp/pages/bootcamp_prework/prework_lab.md

 22. Under the `Selectors` tab.
 Set the `Selector` to `app` and the Value to `acmemart`.
 23. Click Create and the service should create quickly.
-24. You will know the Service was generated properly when you return back to your deployment, and you see the `Launch` button in the upper right hand corner.
+24. Return to your list of deployments (`Workloads -> Deployments`), and you should see the `Launch` button in the far right of **acmemart**.
+This indicates that the Service was generated correctly.

 	![](./images/cipdemo/service_deployment_done_launch.gif)